Skip to primary content

 Compliance as Continuous Assurance

-The infrastructure approach unifies these functions under a common agentic layer.
-Rather than operating five separate compliance systems with five separate data feeds and five separate reporting frameworks, an integrated compliance intelligence layer monitors the same underlying activity data and applies the full matrix of regulatory requirements simultaneously.
-A single transaction is evaluated against trading surveillance rules, AML patterns, sanctions lists, and tax reporting thresholds in a single pass rather than through sequential, siloed checks.
+It simultaneously applies the full matrix of regulatory requirements.
+A single transaction is evaluated against trading surveillance rules, AML patterns, sanctions lists, and tax reporting thresholds in one pass, not sequential, siloed checks.

 Client Servicing and Relationship Intelligence

 Agentic client intelligence synthesizes the complete relationship picture and makes it actionable.
-Before a client meeting, an agent assembles a comprehensive briefing: portfolio performance and attribution, recent service interactions across all channels, life events that might affect financial planning, market developments relevant to the client's holdings, and proactive recommendations based on the client's stated objectives and risk profile.
+Before a client meeting, an agent assembles a comprehensive briefing.

 Key Takeaways